 Opening Times: Fridays to Sundays and public holidays 10.00 am to 5.00 pm;

 Burgenland Austria.
-One of Burgenland’s 59 castles and fortresses, Burg Forchtenstein is a brilliantly preserved Burgenland castle from the Middle Ages.
-The 14th century fortress once belonged to the Esterhazy dynasty.
+One of Burgenland’s 59 castles and fortresses, Burg Forchtenstein is the most brilliantly preserved castle from the Middle Ages.
+Not surprisingly, the 14th century fortress once belonged to the local Esterhazy power dynasty.
 Its baroque treasury is the only of its kind in Europe preserved in its original location.
 Expect proper ancestral halls with life-size portraits, 500-year-old cannons, rare silver furniture, and art objects from ivory and bone.
 A tour guides’ favourite is to tell the legend of cruel damsel Rosalia.
 The castle is a 20 min drive from the South West of Neusiedlersee, a great excuse to explore Burgenland’s Rosalia Mountains.
+Find out more.

 Designer Outlet Parndorf

-I don’t usually get excited at shopping malls.
-I didn’t event want to stop at Parndorf Designer Outlet on our way back from Neusiedlersee to Vienna.
+Burgenland Austria.
+Usually I don’t get excited at shopping malls.
+Therefore, on our way back from Neusiedlersee to Vienna, I didn’t event want to stop at Parndorf Designer Outlet.
 Eventually I remembered that I needed a pair of jeans, headed there and came back with three fabulous items for a bargain.
-You’ll find every great brand under Burgenland’s sun, from Armani, Bally, Gucci and Calvin Klein to Ralph Lauren and Louis Vuitton.
+Bottomline, you will find every great brand under Burgenland’s sun, from Armani, Bally, Gucci and Calvin Klein to Ralph Lauren and Louis Vuitton.
 Although there are shuttle busses from Vienna, you can integrate Parndorf best in your day trip when renting a car.

 Culinary Burgenland Tour